What to Do in Cozumel Cruise Stop: 2025 Can’t-Miss Picks

 📍 Lisa’s Local Tip: If renting on your own, always carry your license, bring cash for gas, and get insurance.
 Roads are easy to drive but watch for speed bumps (“topes”) in town.

-Culture and History on a Cruise Budget
+Culture and History in a Few Hours

 Cozumel Museum inside cultural exhibits